 Learn more about the medical terms and abbreviations you may see on this website.

-The misuse or overuse of a controlled substance.
+The misuse or overuse of anything.

 A prolonged, uncontrollable need for a habit-forming substance that can cause physical symptoms upon withdrawal and the person continues use of the substance despite adverse consequences.

 A molecule that attaches to, and activates, a cellular receptor.

 An agonist that can produce increasing effects until the receptors are fully activated.
 Opioids with the greatest potential for abuse include full agonists such as oxycodone, hydrocodone, morphine, and heroin.

 An agonist that attaches to, and activates, a receptor, but not as much as a full agonist.
 However, it's possible for partial agonists to reduce the effects of full agonists by displacing or blocking them from the same receptors.
 Buprenorphine, the active ingredient in SUBOXONE Film, is a partial opioid agonist.